Text2Motion: From Natural Language Instructions to Feasible Plans: Limitations and Future Work

-We outline several avenues for future work based on these observations.
-First, we aim to explore algorithmic design choices that unify the strengths of integrated (feasibility) and hierarchical (diversity) planning.
-Doing so would enable Text2Motion to solve longer horizon robot manipulation tasks where it helps to maintain diverse plans.
-Such strategies may require LLMs to produce calibrated scores of entire skill sequences relative to each other, which we empirically found challenging and warrants further investigation.
-Second, there remains an opportunity to increase the plan-time efficiency of our method, for instance, by warm starting policy sequence optimization with distributions cached in earlier planning iterations.
-Lastly, we hope to explore the use of multi-modal foundation models~\cite{driess2023palm, openai2023gpt4} that are visually grounded, and as a result, may support scaling our planning system to higher dimensional observation spaces.
-Progress on each of these fronts would constitute steps in the direction of reliable and real-time language planning capabilities.
+\textbf{Future Work:} We outline several avenues for future work based on these observations.
+First, there remains an opportunity to increase the plan-time efficiency of our method, for instance, by warm starting geometric feasibility planning with solutions cached in earlier planning iterations~\cite{williams2015model}. \rtwo{Second, we aim to explore the use of Visual Question and Answering (VQA)~\cite{zhou2020unified} and multi-modal foundation models that are visually grounded~\cite{driess2023palm, openai2023gpt4}.
+Such models may support scaling \ttm{} to higher-dimensional observation spaces and potentially serve as a substitutes for closed-world components used in our framework (e.g. detecting a variable number of predicates using VQA).} \rtwo{Lastly, we hope to leverage \ttm{} as part of a broader planning system enroute to the goal of open-world operability.
+Such a system could, for example, use Text2Motion to produce feasible and verified plans to subgoals, while building knowledge of the environment in unobserved or partially observable regions during the execution of those subgoals.} Progress on each of these fronts would constitute steps in the direction of scalable, reliable, and real-time language planning capabilities.